Panther - Outdoor AMR

 Configuration of SIM Slots

 In the default configuration, each SIM slot is enabled with automatic APN and priority of WLAN connection over cellular.
-If you need to change settings such as PIN code, custom APN, or CHAP/PAP authentication go to our GitHub repository for more information.
+To change settings such as PIN code, custom APN, or CHAP/PAP authentication use router's WebUI, more detail here.

 Resetting Router to Default Settings